-Measuring 7,370 yards from the tips, the Ribagolfe No.1 course was designed by Peter Townsend of European Golf Design with tournament play in mind.
-But Ribagolfe No.1, sometimes referred to as the Blue course, is very playable for club golfers from the forward tees.
+Measuring 7,370 yards from the tips, the Ribagolfe No.1 course was designed by European Golf Design in conjunction with former Ryder Cup golfer Peter Townsend and built for tournament play.
+Nonetheless, Ribagolfe No.1, sometimes referred to as the Blue course, is very playable for club golfers from the forward tees.

 One of two 18-hole courses that are laid out within a huge cork oak forest to the north east of Lisbon, the No.1 course plays longer and tighter than the No.2 course, with narrower fairways placing a premier on accurate shot making.